19hours/sg-statutes/Acts/Child Development Co-Savings Act.md

 (ii) does not exceed a total of $20,000; and

+[Act 33 of 2016 wef 01/07/2017]

-(b) in respect of her third or subsequent confinement, the payment she is entitled to receive from her employer is an amount that —
+(b) if her confinement is her third or subsequent specified event, the payment she is entitled to receive from her employer is an amount that —

 (i) does not exceed $10,000 for either of the following periods: